-If you see that library builds correctly too, you can do the same to skip also the build() step with the --keep-build flag:
+If you see that the library is also built correctly, you can also skip the build() step with the --keep-build flag:

 '''

-$ conan create --keep-build
+$ conan create . user/testing --keep-build

 '''

-8.2 Workspaces [experimental]
+7.2 Workspaces [experimental]

 Warning: This is an experimental feature.
-Actually, a preview of the feature, with the main goal of receiving feedback and improving it.
-Consider the file formats, commands and flows to be unstable and subject of change in next releases.
+This is actually a preview of the feature, with the main goal of receiving feedbacks and improving it.
+Consider the file formats, commands and flows to be unstable and subject to changes in the next releases.

 Sometimes, it is necessary to work simultaneously on more than one package.
 In theory, each package should be a "work unit", and developers should be able to work on them in isolation.
-But sometimes, some changes require modifications in more than 1 package at the same time.
-The local development flow can help, but it still requires doing export-pkg to put the artifacts in the local cache, where other packages under development will consume them.
+But sometimes, some changes require modifications in more than one package at the same time.
+The local development flow can help, but it still requires using export-pkg to put the artifacts in the local cache, where other packages under development will consume them.